Escartem/GenshinTextures/README.md

 If you have any questions or suggestions : [![Discord Banner 2](https://discordapp.com/api/guilds/503554429648371712/widget.png?style=shield)](https://discord.gg/fzRdtVh) or [create a discussion](https://github.com/Escartem/GenshinTextures/discussions/new)

 ---
+## How to download
+You can :
+* [Browse the files](https://github.com/Escartem/GenshinTextures/tree/master/Texture2D) and download the ones you need individually
+* [Download the entire repo](https://github.com/Escartem/GenshinTextures/archive/refs/heads/master.zip) as a zip file (~12Gb)
+* Clone the repo with `git clone https://github.com/Escartem/EscartemTextures` including .git folder (~24Gb)

+---
 ## A few details

 * There is around 95% of all game textures